sadeq220/docs/js/README.md

 package.json file lists the packages your project depends on.
 A package.json file must contain "name" and "version" fields.
 To initialize a package.json file, execute `npm init`

+There is also an automatically generated file called *package-lock.json*, that represents *node_modules* directory exact dependency tree.
+by "exact" it means dependency versions don't include "* ^ ~".
+this file can make the subsequent installs similar to current one by using `npm ci`(npm clean-install)
+npm clean-install used in CI/CD context to achieve reproducible builds.
+this file also helps npm to skip repeated metadata resolutions for previously-installed packages.

 ## JS bundling
 bundling in JS refers to: arranging and merging multiple JS files into a single unified JS file.